meredithgenet1cs/gen_final_proj/README.md

 ### Barplot

-This shows the abundance of DNA per sample of each species that was identified
+This shows the abundance of DNA per sample of each species that was identified.
 ![image](barplot-full.png)

+### Alpha Rarefaction

+This shows the if the sequencing depth of the samples is deep enough for the analysis we used.